Agile Archetype Quiz · Free

 What it measures

-• People: trust, coaching, communication, conflict handling.
+Trust, coaching, communication, and conflict handling.

-• Delivery: flow, WIP, blockers, completion discipline.
+Flow, WIP, blockers, and completion discipline.

-• Product: customer impact, priorities, trade-off clarity.
+Customer impact, priorities, and trade-off clarity.

 Why this archetype quiz matters